mgreter/libsass/docs/api-basics.md

 ### List of anonymous structures

-These structs have no real implementation are only passed around as pointers.
+These structs have no real implementation and are only passed around as pointers.
-Internally in LibSass those pointers represent mostly different c++ objects.
+Internally in LibSass these pointers represent mostly different c++ objects.

-- struct SassError - An error object to get further information
+- struct SassError - An error object holding further information
-- struct SassTrace - An single stack-trace object to get further information
+- struct SassTrace - An single stack-trace object holding further information
 - struct SassSource - Imported source with associated import and resolved path.
 - struct SassSrcSpan - Parser state for column, line and source information.
 - struct SassCompiler - Main object to hold state for whole compilation phase.
 - struct SassFunction - Custom function object holding callback and cookie.
 - struct SassImport - Single import for entry point or returned by custom importer.
 - struct SassImporter - Custom importer function to be hooked into our loading.
-- struct SassImportList - Custom importers can return a list of imports.
+- struct SassImportList - Custom importers can return a SassImport list.
 - struct SassMapIterator - Object to support iteration API over map objects.

 ## Why using c++11 (or gcc4.4 compatibility)

 Since LibSass 3.0 we started to use more and more c++11 features.
-Some just creeped in, others were utilized deliberately.
+Some just crept in, others were utilized deliberately.
 With LibSass 4.0 I took the decision to fully utilize whatever c++11 could offer.
 The main reason to fully embrace c++11 is the move semantics it brings.
 Earlier we also tried to support compilers that only had partial c++11 support (e.g. gnu++0x).